 - Patricia A. and Stephen C. Schott Admission and Enrollment Services Building

 - Paul L. Locatelli, S.J.
-Student Activities Center
+Student Activity Center

 Locatelli Student Center or Locatelli Center on second reference

 - parking structure.
 Do not capitalize in text.

 - Ramos Center -- office of the dean for the College of Arts and Sciences, in Vari Hall.

 - Ricard Observatory (Ricard Memorial Observatory)

 - Schott Stadium (Stephen Schott Stadium)